Dan Kempner, Managing Editor, Valutus Sustainability R.O.I.

 As I rode the Expo’s monorail, my family had just recently moved north from Chicago — with its famous ‘L’ trains cruising around ‘The Loop’ on massive overhead structures — to Toronto, a city with both raucous underground subways and charming electrified trams vying with automobiles at street level.
 My dad took me to the end-of-the-line and back our first week in town, and it was a great way to meet a new city.

-Five years later all aboard! again when we moved again to New York City, a town always prepared to rumble both under and above the ground.
-Another fifteen years and it was on to my last U.S. destination, Boston, where the schizophrenic Green Lines can’t decide whether to tram along the streets, roar overhead, or rattle underground.
+Five years later all aboard! again when we moved to New York City, a town always prepared to rumble both under and above the ground.
+Another fifteen years and I was on to my last U.S. destination, Boston, where the schizophrenic Green Lines can’t decide whether to tram along the streets, roar overhead, or rattle underground, and so do all three.

-In each new place I wondered if light transport — such as the Expo’s monorails — might be the right people-moving option but after a lifetime had passed, the concept still had not caught on.
-In the U.S. in particular, monorail has been relegated to novelty status, carrying tourists around amusement parks and ferrying travelers to the baggage claim (though a new and apparently successful system was installed along the Las Vegas strip a few years ago).
+In each new place I wondered if light transport — such as the Expo’s monorails — might be the right people-moving option but, after a lifetime has passed, the concept still has not caught on.
+In the U.S. in particular, monorail has been relegated to novelty status, carrying tourists around amusement parks and ferrying travelers to the baggage claim (though at least one new and apparently successful monorail system was installed along the Las Vegas strip a few years ago).

 But while the North American public has never truly embraced these trains, Europe and Asia seem to think they are terrific.
 There are currently at least ten lines operating in Japan, including one in Tokyo carrying more than 100 million people annually.
 This train can take you from Haneda airport to downtown in 19 minutes.